mwyvr/suckless-patches/README.md

 * From suckless.org/patches/[colorbar](https://dwm.suckless.org/patches/colorbar/),
   some changes that made my own bar customizations less hacky.
 My bar is pretty bland.
 Blander, but only one colour, than the sock dwm!

-* Made bar height padding a constant (`barpadpx`) in config.def.h (original default is 2, to my eye, somewhat larger font sizes look a bit crowded without a bit more space (4 or 6px).

 ## dmenu